 Making Space for Peace Action in Myanmar

-Our project in Myanmar, Watering the Banyan Tree, is drawing to a close this fall after two years.
+Our project in Myanmar, Watering the Banyan Tree, is drawing to a close after two years.
 We are amazed by how much the project team has accomplished during such a difficult time.
 A military coup in February 2021 quickly developed into a violent crackdown on widespread civilian dissent.
 Many people have found hope in the broad-based “Spring Revolution” protest movement, but the dangers and hardships are severe.

 Traditionally, the Banyan tree provides shelter and a gathering space for problem-solving dialogue.
 The Watering the Banyan Tree project was formed in that spirit, growing out of our previous collaborations.